Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-Frequently-Asked-Questions.md

 ### What Makes a Successful Team?

+Successful teams do three things in the following order of importance:

+1. Be nice to one another

+Team members aren't required to be in total agreement.
+In fact, there considerable evidence that differences of option accelerates innovation.
+However, while it's okay to disagree it is not okay to be disagreeable.
+Great teams are open to new ideas, change, and working together to identify the best path to success.

+2. Collaborate and communicate openly on a regular basis

+High functioning teams communicate and collaborate both formally and informally.
+Formal communications typically occur as part of your weekly Sprint/Scrum meeting(s).
+Informal communication are those between individual members and usually start with a question like "I'm having a problem..." or "What do you think about this?...".

+3. Work in an Agile fashion

+Working in this type of fashion means following an Agile methodology like [Scrum](https://medium.com/chingu/a-short-introduction-to-the-scrum-methodology-7a23431b9f17).
+However, any Agile methodology is based on design only to known requirements, don't try to anticipate future requirements, develop using frequent iterations, and refactor as situations change.

+### What are the Team Roles?

 ### What Should a Team Do First?

 ### What should I do if one or more members of my team aren't responding?